guythetechie/functional-csharp/README.md

 ```

 #### `T IfNone(Func<T> defaultProvider)`
-Provides a default value when the option is None.
+Returns the option value or a default value if None.

 ```csharp
 Option<string> userName = GetUserName();